nucypher/taco-web/website/docs/Threshold Decryption.md

 ## Creating Threshold Decryption objects

 `nucypher-ts` provides a simple builder function, `generateTDecEntities`.
-This function takes several parameters that define the the policy (e.g. `m` and `n`), returns objects for encrypting/decrypting data, and stores the configuration for later use.
+This function takes several parameters that define the policy (e.g. `m` and `n`), returns objects for encrypting/decrypting data, and stores the configuration for later use.

 Besides passing in `m` (threshold) and `n` (shares) as defined above, we must also specify the following: